-MILLER: No, because KGB was disintegrating so fast, changing itself, into institutions under more direct public civilian control.
-CIA was very interested.
-Of course, our American board members would tell them whatever they wanted to know.
-Beyond the analytic side, CIA's covert work, was not relevant at this point.
+MILLER: No, because KGB authority and power was disintegrating so fast, changing itself, into institutions under more direct public civilian control.
+The CIA was very interested in what was happening.
+Of course, our American board members would tell our legitimate agencies how they understood what was happening in the Soviet Union.